stevemckinney/iamsteve/data/blog/00059-overcoming-a-couple-of-issues-with-svg-filter-effects.md

 date: "2015-02-03T08:00:00+00:00"
 lastmod: "2016-08-28T12:54:02+00:00"
 summary: "Using SVG filter effects wasn’t something I was aware of and they have good browser support.However, they are greatly useful when you’re adding illustration with certain details to your website.
 Even though I only used the gaussian blur filter, I encountered some problems when using it and I’m sure it will apply to using others."
-metadesc: SVG filters are really useful for infinitely scalable effects but they come with some issues, such as appearing with lower saturation in Safari and filter clipping at certain sizes."
+metadesc: "SVG filters are really useful for infinitely scalable effects but they come with some issues, such as appearing with lower saturation in Safari and filter clipping at certain sizes."
 theme: "#fffbf2"
 tags: ["Code"]
 categories: ["Code"]